 key default description

 padding 2 Padding on either side of separator.

 linewidth 1 Width of separator line.

 foreground ' 888888' Separator line colour.

-size_percent 80 Size as a percentage of bar size (0-100).
+height_percent 80 Height as a percentage of bar height (0-100).

-class libqtile.widget.She(config)
+class libqtile.widget.She (\\config)

-Widget to display the Super Hybrid Engine status.
-Can display either the mode or CPU speed on eeepc computers.
+Widget to display the Super Hybrid Engine status. can display either the mode or CPU speed on eeepc computers.

-key default description device '/sys/devices/platform/eeepc/cpu a fsys path to cpufv format 'speed' Type of info to display "speed" or "name" update_interva 10.5 Update Time in seconds.
+key default description device //sys/devices/platform/eeepc/cpu a fsys path to cpufv format 'speed' Type of info to display "speed" or "name" update_interva 10.5 Update Time in seconds.

-class libqtile.widget.Spacer(length=STRETCH, width=None)
+class libqtile.widget.Spacer(width=STRETCH)

 Just an empty space on the bar.
-Often used with length equal to bar.STRETCH to push bar widgets to the right or bottom edge of the screen.
+Often used with width equal to bar.STRETCH to push bar widgets to the right edge of the screen.